oraal/oraal.github.io/_posts/2024-06-21-learn-more-about-aal.md

 Check the <a href="https://www.youtube.com/channel/UCv9o-ocsGAWdGznovmwquqQ" target="_blank">LLP's YouTube Channel</a> for even more videos!

-# <a id="Education" name="Education">Education and Controversies</a>
+### <a id="Education" name="Education">Education and Controversies</a>

 <iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" scrolling="no" src="https://www.youtube.com/embed/J3D2iyBqlCk" width="300" height="169" frameborder="0"></iframe>

-This video, <em>What American got wrong about Ebonics?</em> presents a great summary of the Oakland Ebonics<br>Controversy, and why American got it wrong.
+This video, <em>What American got wrong about Ebonics?</em> presents a great summary of the Oakland Ebonics Controversy, and why American got it wrong.
 There is an accompanying article via the Huffington Post, available <a href="https://highline.huffingtonpost.com/articles/en/ebonics/" target="_blank">here</a>.

+The following clip is from the documentary, <em>Do You Speak American?</em> about the Ann Arbor School Board.
+Also check out "<a href="https://www.youtube.com/watch?v=xX1-FgkfWo8" target="_blank">AAE (or Ebonics) in the Classroom</a>."

 <iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" src="https://www.youtube.com/embed/KKlmaFQniB0" width="300" height="169" frameborder="0"></iframe>

-This clip is from the documentary, <em>Do You Speak American?</em> about the Ann Arbor School Board.
-Also check out "<a href="https://www.youtube.com/watch?v=xX1-FgkfWo8" target="_blank">AAE (or Ebonics) in the Classroom</a>."

 In addition to the videos above, we really like two videos produced by KARE 11 in Minneapolis about African American Vernacular English in the classroom: <a href="https://youtu.be/9iVOZ_-Xwrc" target="_blank">Lessons from Lucy Laney: African American Vernacular English (AAVE)</a> and <a href="https://youtu.be/KVZHakC1SlU" target="_blank">Lucy Laney Elementary: African American Vernacular English</a>.
 Both videos were part of KARE 11's year long documentary about Lucy Laney Elementary School.

 Check out this video, <a href="https://youtu.be/cseYyv72FBo" target="_blank">Oakland Unified School District,</a> compiled by Anthony Garcia, featuring footage from the 90s, including interviews with Toni Cook of the Oakland School Board, as well as sociolinguist Fay Vaughn Cooke.

-# <a id="Variation" name="Variation">Variation in AAL</a>
+### <a id="Variation" name="Variation">Variation in AAL</a>

 In this section, we present a couple videos that highlight different aspects of variation in AAL.
 The first video, produced by the Language and Life Project, highlights variation in North Carolina, and the second is a video produced by MTV, asking the question, Why do people say 'ax' instead of 'ask'?